Find any Australian or New Zealand company or fund (dead or alive) by using SEARCH above or go directly to the site:

 Downloading corporate actions files?

-In the attached files are about 1100 consolidation events, 220 capital returns, 130 in specie distributions, 80 demergers and 500 other corporate actions.
-Please note all files are for the calendar year or years and were last updated in January 2016.
+In the attached files are about 1450 consolidation events, 280 capital returns, 130 in specie distributions, 80 demergers and 500 other corporate actions.
+Please note all files are for the calendar year or years and were last updated to 31 December 2019 in February 2020.

 To download, please click on the appropriate link below and follow the instructions: